Konamiman/Z280TechnicalManual/5-Instruction_Set.md

 R ...
 BX = Addressing Modes Available

+<a id="table-5-5-8-bit-arithmetic-and-logic-group"></a>
 _Table 5-5.
 8-Bit Arithmetic and Logic Group_

 ### 5.4.5 16-Bit Arithmetic Operations

-This group of instructions (Table 5-6) provides 16-bit arithmetic operations.
+This group of instructions ([Table 5-6](#table-5-6-16-bit-arithmetic-operation-instructions)) provides 16-bit arithmetic operations.
 The Add, Add with Carry, Subtract with Carry, and Compare instructions take one input operand from an addressing register and the other from a 16-bit register or from the instruction itself; the result is returned to the addressing register.
 The 16-bit Increment and Decrement instructions operate on data found in a register or in memory; the Indirect Register, Direct Address or PC Relative addressing mode can be used to specify the memory operand.
 The instruction that adds the contents of the accumulator to an addressing register supports the use of signed byte indices into tables or arrays in memory.

 The remaining 16-bit instructions provide general arithmetic capability using the HL register as one of the input operands.
 The word Add, Subtract, Compare, and signed and unsigned Multiply instructions take one input operand from the HL register and the other from a 16-bit register, from the instruction itself, or from memory using Indexed, Direct Address, or Relative addressing mode.
 The 32-bit result of a multiply is returned to the DE and HL registers, with the DE register containing the most significant bits.
 The signed and unsigned divide instructions take a 32-bit dividend in the DE and HL registers (the DE register containing the most significant bits) and a 16-bit divisor from a register, from the instruction, or from memory using the Indexed, Direct Address, or Relative addressing mode.
 The 16-bit quotient is returned to the HL register and the 16-bit remainder is returned to the DE register.
 The Extend Sign instruction takes the contents of the HL register and delivers the 32-bit result to the DE and HL registers, with the DE register containing the most significant bits of the result.
 The Negate HL instruction negates the contents of the HL register.